 A juvenile crime can turn a small mistake into a major obstacle for the rest of a young person’s life.
 Sometimes, juvenile crimes can carry harsh penalties, particularly if the defendant is tried as an adult instead of a minor.
-Get informed on juvenile crimes in Minnesota and the maximum possible sentence for one.

 How Are Juvenile Crimes Tried?